 Students of the Faculty of Architecture are encouraged to participate in extra-curricular activities through The Architecture Club, of which they automatically become members immediately upon registration.
-The Club, commonly known as T.A.C., is affiliated with the Australian Architectural Students' Association, with the International Union of Architectural Students, and is currently leading a movement to form a graduate club of architects, artists and sculptors with headquarters in the city.
+The Club, commonly known as T.A.C., is affiliated with the Australian Architectural Students' Association, and with the International Union of Architectural Students.